-The operation of the non-metallic mineral processing facility would not be expected to cause any disruption to the social structures and mores in the area because the source would be a minor industrial source that would only have temporary and intermittent operations.
+The operation of the non-metallic mineral processing facility would not be expected to cause any disruption to native or traditional lifestyles or communities (social structures and mores) in the area because the source would be a minor industrial source that would only have temporary and intermittent operations.
 The Department has determined that no impact to the social structure and mores would be expected.